-3.1 FRRT 13
+3.1 FRRT 14

-Eight out of eleven registered participants, from six laboratories, submitted specimens to the Fish Reverse Ring Test.
-No problematic specimens were submitted.
-The results were summarised in the Reverse Ring Test Bulletin FRRT-13.
+Six out of eight registered participants, from three laboratories, submitted specimens to the Fish Reverse Ring Test.
+One problematic specimen was submitted.
+The results were summarised in the Reverse Ring Test Bulletin FRRT-14.
 The re-identification of the submitted specimens used a variety of identification literature and in-house reference material.
 Due to this exercise's emphasis upon training and due to the diversity of submissions, comparison of results is not applicable and as such, no summary statistics are provided in this report.

-A preliminary report with individual results was sent to each participant before the Fish Reverse Ring Test Bulletin (FRRT-13) was distributed.
-Summarises of the species submitted by participants and details on the taxonomic errors and discrepancies observed were reported.
-Participants were given the option to request specimens returned following completion of the exercise.
+A preliminary report with individual results was sent to each participant before the Fish Reverse Ring Test Bulletin (FRRT-14) was distributed.
+Summaries of the species submitted by participants and details on the taxonomic errors and discrepancies observed were reported.
+Participants were given the option to request the return of specimens following completion of the exercise.

-In almost all cases, the identifications made by APEM Ltd. agreed with those made by the participants, only five taxonomic errors from 117 specimens were recorded.
-One lab requested photos to confirm identification of Sprattus sprattus (Linnaeus, 1758).
-Fourteen taxonomic discrepancies were recorded, these were mostly spelling errors and the use of synonyms or old species names.
+In almost all cases, the identifications made by APEM Ltd. agreed with those made by the participants, only three taxonomic errors from 89 specimens were recorded.
+Seven taxonomic discrepancies were recorded, these were mostly spelling errors and one instance of obsolete synonym being used.
 The submission of authorities for species names was optional and, therefore, such omissions were not included as taxonomic discrepancies.
-One unidentified specimen was submitted, identified as Helicolenus dactylopterus (Delaroche, 1809).
+One unidentified specimen was submitted, tentatively identified by the submitting laboratory as NMBAQC Scheme - Fish Component Report - 2022/2023 (Year 29) 6 possibly being a juvenile herring (Clupea harengus), however the specimen was too damaged for a positive, visual/microscopic identification to be made.

-3.2 FRT 15
+3.2 FRT 16

-Fourteen participants from eight laboratories submitted results for the Fish Ring Test.
-The results were summarised in the Ring Test Bulletin FRT-15.
-Out of 210 specimens identified there were only nine generic and 12 specific differences.
-One misidentified specimen was submitted as Psetta maxima, which is now accepted as Scophthalmus maximus.
-Seven out of 15 specimens were identified by all participants correctly.
-Four specimens had one incorrect identification each and four specimens had two incorrect identifications.
-Arnoglossus laterna, Buglossidium luteum, Trisopterus minutus and Microchirus variegatus had two incorrect identifications each.
-Capros aper, Trisopterus luscus, Merlangius merlangus, and Callionymus lyra had one incorrect identification each.
+Twelve participants from six laboratories submitted results for the Fish Ring Test.
+The results were summarised in the Ring Test Bulletin FRT-16.
+Out of 175 specimens identified there were twenty-three generic and twenty-nine specific differences.
+Nine out of 15 specimens were identified by all participants correctly.
+Only one participant correctly identified all specimens